 Preventing a Lien

 Federal tax liens can be prevented by paying the tax in full before a lien is filed by the IRS, but that's not always possible for all taxpayers.
 If you can't pay the entire amount in one lump sum, you can prevent liens by setting up an installment agreement with the IRS that meets certain requirements.
 The IRS won't file a federal tax lien if a taxpayer sets up either a guaranteed installment agreement or a streamlined installment agreement.
 However, it's up to the taxpayer to voluntarily reach out to the IRS to establish these plans.
-The IRS won't prompt you to use these plans to avoid a lien.
+The IRS won't prompt them to use these plans to avoid a lien.

 Removing a Lien

-The IRS will remove a federal tax lien if the lien was filed in error, when the outstanding balance is paid in full, or if the outstanding balance is otherwise satisfied, such as through a successful offer in compromise.
-It will also remove the lien if it becomes unenforceable.
-This can happen if it's expired due to the 10-year statute of limitations.
+The IRS will remove a federal tax lien if the lien was filed in error, when the outstanding balance is paid in full, or when the outstanding balance is otherwise satisfied, such as through a successful offer in compromise.
+It will also remove the lien if it becomes unenforceable, which can happen if it's expired due to the 10-year statute of limitations.

 Withdrawing a Federal Tax Lien

-If you believe this situation could apply to you, and a lien was filed against you by mistake, then you should contact the IRS right away.
+If you believe that such a situation could apply to you, and a lien was filed against you by mistake, then you should contact the IRS right away.
 An IRS agent will review your account history to verify that you don't owe the outstanding tax and will prepare the paperwork necessary to withdraw it.

 Releasing a Federal Tax Lien

-Releasing a federal lien means that the lien no longer encumbers your property.
+Releasing a federal lien means that the lien no longer encumbers the property.
 County records will be updated to reflect that the lien has been released.
 Liens are released within 30 days of full payment of the outstanding tax obligation, or upon setting up a guaranteed or streamlined installment agreement.